-U.S. Senate,
+U.S. SENATE,

-Subcommittee on Labor of the
+SUBCOMMITTEE ON LABOR OF THE

-Commutee on Labor and Public Welfare,
+COMMITTEE ON LABOR AND PUBLIC WELFARE,

 Washington, D.C.

 The subcommittee met at 10 a.m., pursuant to recess, in room 4232, New Senate Office Building, Senator Harrison A. Williams, Jr. (chairman of the subcommittee) presiding.